Rigdzin Düpa Sādhana

 rigdzin lamé kyilkhor nam

-Maṇḍala deities of the vidyādhara masters—
+Maṇḍala deities of the vidyādhara gurus—

 གཉིས་མེད་ངང་དུ་དགྱེས་པར་བཞུགས༔